Thomas Plötzeneder joined DDWS Corporate Advisors in October 2005 as managing partner.

-Jan Weidner was a founding partner of Gehrer Plötzeneder DDWS.
+Jan Weidner is a founding partner of Gehrer Plötzeneder DDWS.

-In 2012, Jan Weidner joined the Blackstone Group as a Senior Managing Director, responsible for the advisory business in the German-speaking countries.
+In 2015 he re-joined Leonardo & Co. as Managing Director at their Frankfurt office.
+Between 2012 and 2014 Jan Weidner was a Senior Managing Director at the Blackstone Group, responsible for the advisory business in the German-speaking countries.
 Prior to joining Blackstone, Mr. Weidner was a Managing Partner at Drueker & Co and after their merger with Leonardo & Co., Managing Director and Member of the European Operating Committee.
 Previously he was with Morgan Stanley as Managing Director and Head of M&A for Germany and Austria.
 He started his career with JP Morgan and BHF Bank.
 Mr. Weidner studied economics at Goethe University, Frankfurt and received a scholarship at the University of Wisconsin-Milwaukee.

-He is a lecturer at the Goethe University, Frankfurt and at the University Liechtenstein, Vaduz.
+He is a lecturer at the Goethe University, Frankfurt.
 He also serves as regional board member of Human Rights Watch.

 Markus Petzl has been advising brands, companies and institutions since the late 1990s on issues relating to brand positioning and development.
 In the first decade of this century, he co-founded a prominent brand consultancy.
 Inspired by the dynamics of the global economic crisis, in 2008 he focused his efforts on rebranding and the development of powerful brands.
 As founder and managing partner of the rebranding institute, wien in Vienna, Markus advises brands across Europe, always thinking and acting holistically.
 When his schedule permits, he is also a lecturer in the international Master of Science program at the University of Klagenfurt.